Arronk/My-Coding-Journey/log.md

 ### Progress: Completed Section 17-18 Advanced JQuery and Todo List Project

 Spent most of the day doing the code along to the Todo List Project.
 Its starting to feel like the entirety of this Udemy course is going to be just code alongs which is not going to be as beneficial to my learning as I first thought.
-I'm definately still learning a lot and it's great to see an experienced Developer like Colt work through a project so I can get used understanding the processes.
-The JQuery Library seems relatively straight forward and definately simplifies vanilla js DOM Manipulation.
+I'm definately still learning a lot and it's great to see an experienced Developer like Colt work through a project so I can get used to understanding the process.
+The JQuery Library seems relatively straight forward and definately simplifies vanilla JS DOM Manipulation.
 Almost onto the backend part of the course now.
 Planning to get back into the FCC curriculum and aim towards finishing the front end certificate.
 I find FCC throws you in the deep end and expects you to sink or swim which I think I am now ready to take on that challenge.

 - [Todo List Project](https://github.com/Arronk/My-Coding-Journey/tree/master/Daily%20Exercises/TodoListProject)

+## Day 11: 20.04.2018

+### Progress: Learning Paper.js as part of a new quick project

+Had some good fun learning about paper.js and playing around with the examples on their website with my kids.
+Did not get time to finish the exercise as
+I hit a brickwall trying to figure out how to get correct syntax highlighting in Sublime Text 3 for paperscript.
+After well over an hour of troubleshooting I gave up and will just resort to using a different text editor like Notepad++ or VS Code when using paperscript in future.